 HEALTHCARE COMPLIANCE TRAINING

-- The healthcare industry including pharmaceuticals, medical device, biotech, health insurance, and general healthcare is one of the most regulated industries.
+- The healthcare industry, including pharmaceuticals, medical device, biotech, health insurance, and general healthcare, is one of the most regulated industries.
 The workforce must be adequately and properly educated on the laws, regulations, and company policies.
-By implementing critical healthcare compliance training, organizations are able to avoid violations, mitigate risk, eliminate legal liability for the organization, create optimal work environments, and develop standards for your employees.
+By implementing critical healthcare compliance training, organizations are able to avoid violations, mitigate risk, eliminate legal liability for the organization, create optimal work environments, and develop standards for their employees.

 Easy to add your own content

 Single enterprise license covers your entire workforce, including contractors

 Available in 20+ languages, with training resources for local and regional regulations

 WHO ARE HEALTHCARE PROVIDERS?

 - Video: Define who healthcare providers are.
 Awareness of laws and pharmaceutical industry codes.